 Table of Contents

 According to the principles of Vastu Shastra, it is important to align man-made settings with the forces of nature, for health and success.
 Hence, Vastu rules are useful, for planning of rooms and the placement of furniture, to create a smooth flow of energy throughout the home.
 The living and dining rooms, which are places where the family gathers, have to be welcoming, comfortable and exude a positive ambiance.
+Thus, by applying these interesting Vastu tips, you can design a Vastu-friendly space that can help you achieve this purpose.

 Living room directions and décor